In June of 2018, I took photos of this dress – my first fantasy design.

 I wouldn’t find out until later.

 This post is part of a series telling the story behind the 2022 Etsy Strike.
-To support us, please click here to sign our petition.
+Click here to start at the beginning.